Donna Simpson (musician)

-Donna Simpson (born 1970) is an Australian guitarist, vocalist, and songwriter.
-She is a member of the Australian folk rock band The Waifs.
-Her younger sister Vikki Thorn (née Simpson) also plays harmonica and sings in the band.
-Simpson has released six albums with The Waifs; she wrote the single "London Still", one of The Waifs' most successful singles to date.
+Donna Simpson (born 1970) is an Australian guitarist, vocalist and songwriter.
+She is a member of the Australian folk rock band The Waifs, alongside her younger sister Vikki Thorn (née Simpson), who plays harmonica and sings in the band.
+Simpson has released six albums with The Waifs, and wrote the single "London Still", one of the band's most successful releases.

 Personal life

-In 2003 Simpson married Ben Weaver, an American singer-songwriter.
-Together they had one son, who was born in 2005.
-During 2009, Simpson and Weaver got divorced.
+In 2003, Simpson married Ben Weaver, an American singer-songwriter.
+Together they had one son, born in 2005.
+The couple divorced in 2009.

 In 2012, Simpson moved back to Western Australia.
-She has two sons (born in 2012 and 2013) and they all reside in Fremantle.
+She had two further sons, born in 2012 and 2013, and lives in Fremantle.